 That is important after it slipped nearer to next interim support at .6690-77.
 The .6500 and .6250 areas are next supports this side of the .6000 area October 2008 16-year trading low.
-And while previous positive US-China announcements left it only modestly back above the .6825 area, it had fully tested the more prominent .7000 area for the first time since late July prior to the recent slippage back nearer .6825 once again.
+And while previous positive US-China announcements left it only modestly back above the .6825 area, it had fully tested the more prominent .7000 area for the first time since late July prior to the recent slippage back below .6825 once again on Chinese economic concerns.